brandonlrl/brandonlrl/README.md

 Worked closely with legal teams and attorneys general to mitigate fraud while maintaining a strong focus on the customer experience

+Deployed a new knowledge base system with a defined style guide to improve clairty and efficiency when navigating help articles

+Provisioned new mobile payment system across 5 states

+Created a new Hardware Support specialist team at Square to provide a deeper level of understanding and support for products for customers

+Participated in early field failure analysis in partnership with hardware engineers to identify errors in manufacturing, software design and hardware design

 **🔐 Interests:**
 Cybersecurity · Fraud Detection · Compliance Technology · Internal Audit · Risk Mitigation · Customer Trust